 Best Miter Saw Reviews 2017 – Buying Guide and Comparison

-I aim to write detailed reviews and to reveal the best miter saw for the money.
+I aim to write detailed reviews and to reveal the top miter saw for the money.
 You can rest assured that if I think a product isn’t worth buying, I will give it to you straight.
-With this buyers guide, I will be looking at Basic, Cordless, Compound and Sliding Compound miter saws.
+With this buyers guide, I will be sharing my reviews of Basic, Cordless, Compound and Sliding Compound miter saws.

 - Miter Saw Comparison Table